What is Mobile App Strategy?

 A mobile app strategy sets the roadmap for your app business by defining the overall portfolio, its category, selection of development tools, protocols, and mobile app policies that lead to a successful mobile app business.

-A clear app strategy is essential for your mobile app business to succeed financially.
-However, having built and deployed more than 700 apps till date, we often see poorly thought out strategies.
+A clear mobile app strategy is essential for your mobile app business to succeed financially.
+However, having built and deployed more than 700 apps to date, we often see poorly thought out strategies.
 Thus, despite great app ideas, many startups end up in failure.

-We see an app strategy to be composed of four major elements-
+We see a mobile app strategy to be composed of four major elements-

 1. App Portfolio

-App portfolio defines a host of things.
-These can be, but are not limited to-
+The app portfolio defines a host of things.
+These can be but are not limited to-

 - Category of the app

 - Interaction of the app with an IOT device

 - Enabling biometric identification to access documents etc.